 - Ask you to walk a few paces to show how your knee functions

-- Take several measurements of your leg to determine what size you need in an off-the-shelf brace or to achieve a near-perfect fit in a custom brace
+- Take several measurements of your leg to determine what size you need

 - Discuss the pros and cons of off-the-shelf and custom braces